 Elaine is a disabled mental health consumer from New England, and has been using a service dog since 2003.
 Elaine has a BA in Psychology.
-She is currently handler-training her third service dog, a Sheltie named Yvie, and has found this is the best way to continue in her recovery.
+She is currently working her third owner-trained service dog, a Sheltie named Yvie, and has found this is the best way to continue in her recovery.
 She is dedicated to helping other people with mental illness learn about service dog laws, training, rights and responsibilities, and the psychiatric service dog lifestyle.

 Bradley W. Morris, MA, CPhil

-Secretary, Co-Treasurer, & Director of Government Relations
+Secretary, Treasurer, & Director of Government Relations

 Board of Advisors